When Cheap Labour Disappears

 5.3 Long-Term: Fostering Innovation and Automation

 This transition, however, intensifies the demand for two critical commodities: energy and raw resources.
 Automation technologies, particularly AI and robotics, are energy-intensive.
-The International Energy Agency (IEA, 2021) projects that global energy consumption for data centers alone could increase by 50% by 2030 (or within 9 years), driven by AI and machine learning applications.
-Within the AI industry it is widely accepted that energy supply is the predominant limiting factor.
+The International Energy Agency projects in its April 2025 report “Energy and AI” that global electricity consumption for data centers will roughly double, from approximately 415 TWh in 2024 to around 945 TWh by 2030, driven primarily by AI and machine learning applications.
+Energy supply is increasingly recognized as the predominant limiting factor for AI scaling – a point emphasized by both the IEA (2025) and leading AI executives including Sam Altman, who has described energy availability as the single most important bottleneck for AI development (Altman, Davos, January 2024).
 Western nations need to focus on building up energy production.
 While sustainable energy is most likely the future, it is not ready to fulfil the present and coming energy demands just yet, thus fossil fuel and nuclear energy availability remains a central point of importance.

 Conclusion: The Future of Western Resilience

 Though for now global supply chains remain a highly efficient and beneficial arrangement, the era of abundant cheap labor will, and should, undeniably end at one point.
-Likewise global conflicts will ebb and flow.
+Likewise, global conflicts will ebb and flow.
 This presents both challenges and opportunities for Western economies.
 By proactively addressing the implications of these conditions – through strategic policy adjustments, investments in education and innovation, and the adoption of new technologies – Western nations can strengthen their economic resilience and adaptability.
 The West should stand on its core strength of innovation and adapt to the changing world, with raw resources and energy security in mind.

 Note: This article focuses on the decline of cheap labor and its implications for Western economies.
 Certain aspects, such as the timeframe of the disappearance of low-wage labor, the adaptability of global supply chains, barriers to automation, environmental trade-offs, nuanced geopolitical dynamics, diversified energy strategies, advice to manufacturing nations, and workforce transition challenges, were not a focus.
 Addressing these would extend beyond the intended scope.
 They are recommended as valuable topics for future research and writings by interested scholars and policymakers, which would meaningfully deepen this discussion.